wg481/relationship-tracker-mz/README.md

 # Relationship Tracker for RPG Maker MZ.
 A relationship management plugin for RPG Maker MZ.

-Claude code assisted in the creation of this program.
+Claude Code assisted in the creation of this program.
 No creative or expressive assets were generated, just code.
 Which computers are much better at than I am.
-Human debugged, designed, and implemented, with supplementary help from Opus.
+Human debugged, designed, and implemented, with help from Opus.

 View the tutorial for usage.